 The siege artillery face the Newark garrison, a unit of Poor Pike and Shot.
 They could sally forth on or after the turn on which the Royalist reinforcements arrived.
 I made their defences impregnable for game purposes.

-The Royalists could also had two units of Pike and Shot at the start, who arrived on the first turn, one Elite and the other Poor.
+The Royalists also had two units of Pike and Shot at the start, who arrived on the first turn, one Elite and the other Poor.

 The battle stated with horse engaging on the Royalist right, Loughborough's Royalists against Lassiter's Parliamentarians.
 They would shove each other back and forth for most of the rest of the battle.

-The Royalist foot advanced in the centre, and whilst the Norfolk Brigade stayed in the cover of The Spittal, King's brigade moved forward to engage them.
+The Royalist foot advanced in the centre, and whilst the Norfolk Brigade stayed in the cover of The Spittal, King's Brigade moved forward to engage them.